by Jason Wasserman MD PhD FRCPC

 The thyroid gland makes thyroid hormone.
 Most of the cells in the thyroid gland are called follicular cells.
 The follicular cells connect together to form small round structures called follicles.
 Thyroid hormone is stored in a material called colloid which fills the centre of follicles.

-The diagnosis of follicular adenoma can only be made after the entire tumour is examined by a pathologist.
+The diagnosis of follicular adenoma can only be made after the entire tumour is removed and sent to a pathologist for examination.
 When viewed under the microscope, the cells in a follicular adenoma can look very similar to the cells in a type of thyroid cancer called follicular carcinoma.
 The only difference between a follicular adenoma and a follicular carcinoma is that all of the abnormal cells in a follicular adenoma are separated from the normal thyroid gland by a thin tissue barrier called a tumour capsule.
 In contrast, in follicular carcinoma, the tumour cells have broken through the tumour capsule and have entered the surrounding normal thyroid gland.
 Pathologists describe this as tumour capsule invasion.

 Because the entire capsule needs to be examined, the diagnosis of follicular adenoma can only be made after the tumour has been removed and sent to a pathologist for examination under the microscope.
 By examining the entire tumour, your pathologist can make sure that there is no evidence of capsular invasion.